mithril-security/blindllama-v2/README.md

 More information about the security properties, the architecture, and the workflow can be found in our Whitepaper.

-In this quick tour, we will show how one can package a Kubernetes application to serve Llama 2 7b using TensorRT, prepare measurements to prove the model is served in an enclave, deploy it on Azure VMs with A100 and vTPMs, and finally consume the AI model with confidentiality.
+In this quick tour, we will show how one can package a Kubernetes application to serve either Llama 2 7b or GPT 2 using TensorRT, prepare measurements to prove the model is served in an enclave, deploy it on Azure VMs with A100 and vTPMs, and finally consume the AI model with confidentiality.

 ## Core concepts